 Adding Electric and Lighting to a Screened Porch: 5 Things to Consider

+More and more people are coming to Design Builders asking to install infrared heaters in existing structures.
+Its complicated for a few reasons.
+One of the biggest is power.
 Adding electrical and lighting elements to a screened-in porch is a great way to make the space as comfortable, usable, and functional as any interior area.
 However, as with any construction project, there are some considerations to keep in mind before you jump headfirst into the work.
 Here are the top five things to think through as you plan and design your ideal screened-in porch.

 1. Secure a Permit